 Collect email addresses on the product page for those who want to be notified once the product is back in stock.
 Capturing this intent using the scarcity principle (this item is sold out — it goes fast!) is a huge opportunity to build excitement and create a sense of urgency once the product is available again.

 The most important part of having an email list is to send them the right message.
 Email any interested shoppers once stock has arrived and you’ve fulfilled any backordered orders for customers who have already paid.
 Here are some other ideas on how to keep customers engaged through email.

 Say goodbye to backorders and get help from ShipBob

 ShipBob’s retail fulfillment services and ecommerce inventory tools allow you to view real-time tracking of stock levels, set reorder points and safety stock, and use historical data to get insights into your best-selling SKUs, inventory velocity, optimal distribution, and more — all while shipping your orders quickly to deliver the best customer experience.
-The bottom line is that, in the event that you experience backorders, we’ll help you get them fulfilled as soon as your inventory is received.
+The bottom line is that, in the event that you experience backordered products, we’ll help you get them fulfilled as soon as your inventory is received.